-- A sequential summary of papers (paper 1 summary, paper 2 summary,...). - Joint work with anyone (including other students) in any form.
-The document will be solely the work of the student.
-The use of any form of artificial intelligence to write the report is not permitted. - Failure to acknowledge existing survey papers in the area and pointing out how the presented document is not a copy of these papers. - The reviewed work should not include anything by the students themselves, e.g., Descriptions of experiments that the student has designed or completed
+- A sequential summary of papers (paper 1 summary, paper 2 summary,...) - Joint work with anyone (including other students) in any form.
+The document will be solely the work of the student - Failing to acknowledge existing survey papers in the area and pointing out how the presented document is not a copy of these papers. - The reviewed work should not include anything by the students themselves, e.g., Descriptions of experiments that the student has designed or completed

-Step 3: Exam setup process
+Step 3: Exam setup process: the beginning of the third semester

-At the beginning of the third semester, the supervisors initiate the exam setup process by setting a date before the student submits the document to the CSIT Grad Administrator.
+The supervisors initiate the exam setup process by setting a date before the student submits the document to the CSIT Grad Administrator.
 The student will submit the report to the CSIT Graduate Administrator NO LATER THAN three weeks from the last day of classes.
+The supervisor will submit the report to the examiners no later than two weeks from the last day of classes.
+The exam must be held before the last day of exams.

-The CSIT Grad Administrator will send the document to all committee members, at the same time.
-This will start the clock for two weeks (or more) from the oral exam.
+The CSIT graduate administrator will send the document to all committee members, at the same time.
+This will start the clock for two weeks (or more) for the oral exam.
 The school will also deliver all rules to the examiners so that they are aware of what grading options are available.
+The supervisor or examiners may invite other students to attend, if relevant to their study, unless notified by the ADGS that the exam is to be closed.